hivesolutions/appier/doc/events.md

 ```

 It's true that `Cat` could just import `MeowTracker` and invoke it
-on its `meow` method, however, that would be a conceptual violation
+directly in its `meow` method, however, that would be a conceptual violation
-that would intertwine the logic in a such a way that would most probably
+that would intertwine the logic in a such a way that would cause problems down
-cause problems down the road (it's natural for a cat tracker to be aware
+the road (it's natural for the cat tracker to be aware that cats exist, but not
-that cats exist, but not so natural for cats to be aware of trackers).
+so natural for cats to be aware of trackers).

-Events are dispatched and handled synchronously, so after the `trigger`
+Events are dispatched and handled synchronously, therefore after the `trigger`
-method returns, you can be sure that all listeners have already processed
+method returns, you can rest assured that all listeners have already processed
 the event and their associated behaviors.

 ## Persistence events

-When entities are being saved, Appier issues events for each phase
+When model instances are being saved, Appier issues events for each phase
-of their persistence workflow (see [Models](models.md) for more
+of their persistence workflow (see [Models](models.md) for more details
-details about model persistence).
-These can be listened to in the
+about model persistence).
+These can be listened to in the same way:
-same way:

 ```python
 @classmethod